thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 3.md

 	- bandwidth bw two nodes as a measure of distance
 	- measuring bandwidth bw nodes is difficult in practice
 	- hadoop takes a simple approach in which the nw is represented as a tree and the distance bw two nodes is the sum of their distances to their closest common ancestor
-	- levels in the tree are not predefined, but it is common to have leves that correspond to data center, the rack and the node that a process is going on
+	- levels in the tree are not predefined, but it is common to have levels that correspond to data center, the rack and the node that a process is going on
 	- bw available for each of the following scenarios becomes progressively less:
 		- process on the same node
 		- different nodes on the same rack